OSHA Lockout Tagout Violations: Penalties, How Citations Work, and How to Fix Them

 per violation (minimum $11,823)

-The employer intentionally and knowingly committed the violation, or acted with plain indifference to employee safety.
-Willful violations carry the harshest penalties and can trigger criminal referrals if a worker is killed.
+The employer intentionally committed the violation or acted with plain indifference to employee safety.
+Willful carries the harshest penalties and can trigger criminal referrals if a worker is killed.

 Repeated